-Performers selected to take part in the final Gala Concert at 7 pm on Saturday evening 19th March 2022 will be expected to attend.
-They may perform only the items used during the Festival week, unless the piece exceeds 5 minutes in which case they will need to select a shorter alternative agreed with the concert organiser.
+We ask that when participants have accepted the invitation to take part they will be expected to attend.
+They may perform only the items used during the Festival week, unless the piece exceeds 5 minutes, in which case they will need to select a shorter alternative agreed with the concert organiser.

 8 Complimentary tickets